holly-cummins/holly-cummins.github.io/content/posts/2022-06-17--how-to-draw-part-ii/index.md

 Carol Dweck [observed](https://www.youtube.com/watch?v=hiiEeMN7vbQ) that part of a growth mindset is seeking out people who do the thing you're trying to do better than you can do, so you can learn by example.
 (In contrast, people with a fixed mindset tried to cheer themselves up by looking for people who were even worse.)
-Some of the improvement in my drawing from just doing the thing, over and over again.
+Some of the improvement in my drawing has come from just doing the thing, over and over again.
 But I'm also trying to be a bit Sherlock-Holmesy and observe, rather than just seeing.
 When I see a drawing
 I like, I study it.
 What about it do I like?
 What techniques did they use?